masteringmodernpayments/book/callbacks.md

 end
 ```

-In response to a dispute we send an email to ourselves with details about the dispute.
+In response to a dispute we send an email to ourselves with all of the details.